When you hear the term “Compliance,” what do you think?

 So how can you practice being “compassionate and trustworthy” when you yearn to take a (much needed) escape to the beach with your family for the weekend?
 And not being sure who you may put in danger upon your return to the clinic?

 This presents a huge dilemma.
 Where is the incentive to tell the truth?
-It’s difficult because most folks are asymptomatic, a large majority of PT’s (for example) have only a few years of work experience and are young and healthy – aka, not concerned about getting sick.
+It’s difficult because most folks are asymptomatic, a large majority of physical therapists (for example) have only a few years of work experience and are young and healthy – aka, not concerned about getting sick.
 You’re allowed to be working in the office, but should you be?

 This public health and safety issue will likely remain a grey area for therapists because of our duty to treat as essential healthcare workers in an environment where the government advisories may be issuing conflicting messages.